FabianoEger/tago-documentation/analysis.rst

 email
 =====
-Email service allows you to send email through analysis, using smtp.
+Email service allows you to send email through your analysis.

 .send
 -----